An Iowa State University Doctor of Veterinary Medicine degree is a great value for our students.

 Our resident and non-resident tuition and fees rank near the bottom of the nation's veterinary colleges.
 Iowa State is ranked as the lowest for the total related costs of education for Iowa residents and 28th out of 31 schools for non-residents.

 Iowa State's College of Veterinary Medicine is working to slow the growth of the cost of a veterinary education by continuing to grow the school's scholarship program, which has increased 10 percent over the past three years.
-For the 2016-17 academic year, $725,000 in scholarships were awarded to DVM students.
+For the 2022-23 academic year, almost $2 million in scholarships were awarded to DVM students.

 Financial literacy for DVM students begin long before starting veterinary medicine classes.
 The key to a student's financial success rests with properly managing your limited budget.
 Here are a few helpful hints for DVM students to reduce the stress associated with financial hardships.